In line with the set target, Nepal tourism finally made its 2017 tourist arrivals number at 9 lakh at the end of December 2017.

 Despite missing of the target, the latest arrival figures have offered needed boost to Nepali tourism industry and its entrepreneurs.

-Elated at the rise in tourism figures, the President of Hotel Association Nepal (HAN) Amar Man Shakya said, “We could not bring tourists as much as we have expected.
-But tourist numbers have increased significantly compared to past year.
+Elated at the rise in tourism figures, the President of the Hotel Association Nepal (HAN) Amar Man Shakya said, “We could not bring tourists as much as we have expected.
+But tourist numbers have increased significantly compared to last year.
 It is a positive thing,” says Amar Shakya.

 According to Shakya, the rise in tourist arrivals could not add to the occupancy of hotel rooms.